Storytelling: Indigenous Ways of Knowing, Being, and Teaching

 Jo-Ann Archibald (2008) writes: “Stories have the power to make our hearts, minds, bodies, and spirits work together.”

-This idea reflects a holistic view of learning.
-Stories do more than share information—they invite learners to think, feel, reflect, and make connections.
-In this way, storytelling supports relational learning by connecting people to community, culture, place, and shared experience.
-Research on Indigenous methodologies highlights that learning and knowledge are deeply relational and shaped by relationships and context (Gerlach, 2018; see References).
+This concept of Storywork reflects a holistic view of learning.
+Stories do more than share information; they invite learners to think, feel, and reflect, making critical connections to community and culture.
+Indigenous methodologies highlight that learning is deeply relational and shaped by the context of place (Archibald, 2008; see References).

 Respectful note: This site is created for educational purposes.
 It does not represent the teachings or cultural protocols of any specific Nation.
 Readers are encouraged to learn from local communities, Elders, and Knowledge Keepers whenever possible.